SnehaKarthikeyan/problems-lastdigitfactorial/README.md

 Print the the last digit of the factroial of N and the last digit should be greater than 0(Ignore Tailing Zeros)

+Hints:

+Separate the last digit from the factorial of N(Ignore Trailing Zeros)

 Sample Input:

 5